chrishenri/rw3d_manual/docs/source/inputs.rst

      \item 0: not read from a file, defined as the multiplier
      \item 1: read from the ascii file specified in \texttt{file name}
      \item 2: read from a MODFLOW type file (only for fluxes)
-     \item 3: read from the bottom of the ascii file
+     \item 3: read from a DFS file
-     \item 4: read from a netcdf file
+     \item 4: read from a NetCDF file
    \end{itemize} \\
    \bottomrule
    \end{tabular}